 Claiming back your car tax is surprisingly simple, but if there’s any confusion over your tax reclaim, it’s best to contact the DVLA directly.

 Alternatively, if you’re keen to avoid road tax at all, it’s worth noting that road tax is included in leases.
 As leasing means you’re never the registered owner of the car, the price is absorbed into the monthly payments for the leasing company to pay.
 If you’re eager to find out more, just check out our guide to how car leasing works.

 Alternatively, you might want to look into an electric car.
 Company car tax for electric cars is currently 0% - you can read more about BIK rates for the coming years on our post.
-Check out our round up of the best electric cars and our electric car lease deals to see whether one would suit you.
+Check out our round up of electric car lease deals to see whether one would suit you.